-The variable performance-based remuneration is tied to compulsory performance management and thus to personal target achievement.
-The responsible manager assesses the individual employee's performance and determines the possible variable remuneration using standardized evaluation criteria.
-These are the employee's willingness to work, their method of work and the results of their work as well as the criteria of leadership and management when it comes to managers.
+The variable performance-based remuneration is tied to compulsory performance management and thus to personal goal achievement.
+The responsible manager assesses the individual employee's performance by evaluating the individual targets set at the start of the measurement period.
 The actual performance and assessment of this performance are discussed and calibrated by the managers on the basis of a structured discussion, the so-called panel.
 The findings of this panel form the basis for distributing the variable performance-based remuneration.
-The amount of the variable performance-based remuneration is determined by the management on this basis within the scope of the allocated budgets.
+The amount of the variable performance-based remuneration is determined by the executive on this basis within the scope of the allocated budget.

-No performance-based variable remuneration was paid to employees covered by a collective agreement due to the commitment to pay a 14th monthly salary installment in 2015.
+No performance-based variable remuneration was paid to employees covered by a collective agreement due to the commitment to pay a 14th monthly salary installment, as agreed in the service contract.